BjoernBiltzinger/pyspi/docs/md_docs/grb_analysis.md

 sd = SPIDRM(drm_generator, ra, dec)
 ```

-With this we can build a time series and we use all the single events in this case (PSD + non PSD)
+With this we can build a time series and we use all the single events in this case (PSD + non PSD; see section about electronic noise)
 ```python
 from pyspi.utils.data_builder.time_series_builder import TimeSeriesBuilderSPI tsb = TimeSeriesBuilderSPI.from_spi_grb(f"SPIDet{det}",